renovatebot/tutorial/README.md

 ## Part 2 - Onboarding

-Now that you have Renovate installed, we can begin onboarding.
+Now you have installed Renovate, we can begin onboarding.

 Let’s review the concepts of the Onboarding PR and learn about Renovate’s initial settings.